 Appliances

-A pre-orthodontic appliance is a simple device that helps to correct your kid’s bite, as well as sometimes address other health and dental conditions.
-There are several different kinds of retainers available, including fixed and removable, all of which are custom-made for your kid.
-We will recommend the type (or types) that will work best for your kid, and we’ll tell you exactly when and how long they’ll need to be
+A pre-orthodontic appliance is a device that may help address your child’s bite, as well as other health and dental concerns.
+There are several different kinds of appliances available, including fixed and removable options, all of which are custom-made for your child.
+We will recommend the type (or types) that may be appropriate for your child, and we’ll explain when and how long they may need to be worn.

 Tongue thrusting

 Tongue thrusting is the placement of the tongue in an incorrect position during swallowing.
-Appliances can be used to train the tongue to go to the roof of the mouth instead of pushing against the teeth and causing them to move.
-If not nipped in the bud, the tongue thrusting habit will continue to push the teeth out of alignment and compromise the results of any orthodontic work.
+Appliances may be used to support training the tongue to rest at the roof of the mouth instead of pushing against the teeth.
+If not addressed, tongue thrusting habits may continue to push the teeth out of alignment and affect the results of orthodontic work.

 Misaligned bite (malocclusion)

-Correcting a bite out of alignment can sometimes be achieved without the need for braces, depending on the severity of the misalignment.
-In these cases, a fixed or a removable appliance can be used to prevent teeth from shifting over time, which helps correct the kid’s bite and straighten their teeth.
+Addressing a bite that is out of alignment may sometimes be achieved without braces, depending on the severity of the misalignment.
+In some cases, a fixed or removable appliance may be used to help prevent teeth from shifting over time, which may support bite correction and tooth alignment.

 Teeth grinding (bruxism)

-Aside from dental issues, including misalignment and worn-down tooth enamel, teeth grinding can also cause jaw problems, ear pain and headaches.
-Various appliances can help by preventing your kid’s mouth from closing completely at night, stopping them from grinding their teeth.
+Aside from dental issues, including misalignment and worn-down tooth enamel, teeth grinding can also cause jaw problems, ear pain, and headaches.
+Various appliances may help by reducing contact between teeth at night, which may reduce grinding for some children.

 Snoring and mouth breathing at night